Liz Tilton

 Tilton joined Bob Crosby’s band in April 1941, replacing Bonnie King.
 She remained with Crosby until at least April 1942.
 After leaving Crosby, Tilton kept busy with radio appearances on CBS.
 She also dedicated time to the war effort, singing at USO shows and working at the Hollywood Canteen.
 In addition, she sang the title song in the patriotic Bugs Bunny short “Any Bonds Today?”

 Tilton joined Tommy Dorsey’s orchestra in April 1943, replacing Barbara Canvin.
-She stayed only two months, leaving in late June reportedly either to go solo or due to health reasons.
+She stayed only two months, leaving in late June, reportedly either to go solo or due to health reasons.
 By late July, she’d joined Jan Garber’s new swing band, where she proved popular with audiences and critics.
 Tilton was gone from Garber in September, perhaps due to illness, as Kay Foster recorded with the band and appeared with them in a musical short that month.
-Tilton was soon back, however, and aside from a brief absence due to illness in early 1944 she remained with Garber until July of that year when she retired from show business to become a “full-time housewife.”
-She was back on the stage in January 1946, though, for a short stay with Gene Krupa’s orchestra, subbing for a departed Anita O’Day.
+Tilton was soon back, however, and aside from a brief absence due to illness in early 1944 she remained with Garber until July of that year when she retired from show business to become a “full-time housewife.”[2]
+She was back on the stage briefly in January 1946, for a short stay with Gene Krupa’s orchestra, subbing for a departed Anita O’Day.
+In December 1949, she gave birth to a daughter, Holly.

 Notes